Small-Fish-Dev/small-fish-dev.github.io/src/blogs/my_summer_cottage.md

 title: 'My Summer Cottage'
 thumbnail: 'bg.jpg'
 date: '2024-3-20'
-description: "Our submission for Facepunch's first s&box game contest!"
+description: 'Our submission for the first FacePunch hosted s&box game jam'
-published: false
+published: true
 ---

-This is our journey on the [first s&box game contest](https://asset.party/c/gamejam1/results).
-We all think we did pretty good...
+We ended up participating in the first FacePunch-hosted game jam and ended up [winning 1st place!](https://asset.party/c/gamejam1/results) If you're curious about any development details, we've compiled together some of the most interesting parts below.

 <Heading title="Interaction System" caption="by matek and ceitine" />

 The interaction system is what enables every single interaction between the player and some object in the world.
 Essentially, every single object should allow for multiple interactions.
 These interactions should call a piece of code that gives them access to the player interacting and the object being interacted with.
-The perfect way to handle this was a component that held a property list of `Interaction` objects.
-The most important field in the `Interaction` object was an action graph definition.
-This would allow us to add interactions through the editor and define the behaviour via action graph.
+The most important field in the Interaction object was an action graph definition.
+This would allow us to add interactions through the editor and define the behavior via action graph.

 Here is an example of the beer bottle object.
 We define an interaction "Drink" which is triggered via "mouse1".

 <Img src="beer_interaction.jpg" />

-Then using the `Action` property we can hookup some action graph code to trigger the functionality.
-In this case, the `interactor` (which is the player) receives 20 experience and the obj (the bottle) is destroyed.
+Then using the Action property, we can hook up some action graph code to trigger the functionality.
+In this case, the interactor (which is the player) receives 20 experience and the obj (the bottle) is destroyed.

 <Img src="beer_actiongraph.jpg" />

 There are a few cases where instead of using action graph you'd want to define these in code.
 One such instance is that every single item in the game should have a "Pickup" interaction by default.
 It'd be annoying to have to add this interaction to each object manually.
-During the `OnStart()` of our `ItemComponent` we would do the following...
+During the OnStart() of our ItemComponent, we would do the following...

 ```csharp
 // Pickup